 Productivity growth, measured as the increase in inflation-adjusted output per hour, is key to increasing living standards, as it means that workers are getting better at doing more in the same amount of time.
 Slower productivity growth thus means that new economic resources available to improve living standards are growing more slowly than would be the case with faster productivity growth.
-U.S. productivity rose 7.3 percent from June 2009 to September 2014, the first 21 quarters of the economic recovery since the end of the Great Recession.1 This compares to an average of 14.8 percent during all previous recoveries of at least equal length.2 No previous recovery had lower productivity growth than the current one.
+U.S. productivity rose 7.3 percent from June 2009 to September 2014, the first 21 quarters of the economic recovery since the end of the Great Recession.
+This compares to an average of 14.8 percent during all previous recoveries of at least equal length.2 No previous recovery had lower productivity growth than the current one.

 - 3. The housing market recovery still struggles to gain momentum.
-New-home sales amounted to an annual rate of 458,000 in October 2014-a 1.8 percent increase from the 450,000 homes sold in October 2013 but well below the historical average of 698,000 homes sold before the Great Recession.3 The median new-home price in October 2014 was \$305,000, up from one year earlier.4 Existing-home sales increased by 2.5 percent in October 2014 from one year earlier, and the median price for existing homes was up by 5.5 percent during the same period.5 Home sales have to go a lot further, given that homeownership in the United States stood at 64.4 percent in the third quarter of 2014, down from 68.2 percent before the 2007 recession.
+New-home sales amounted to an annual rate of 481,000 in December 2014-an 8.8 percent increase from the 450,000 homes sold in December 2013 but well below the historical average of 698,000 homes sold before the Great Recession.3 The median new-home price in December 2014 was \$298,100, up from one year earlier.4 Existing-home sales fell by 6.1 percent in November 2014 from one year earlier, and the median price for existing homes was up by 5 percent during the same period.5 Home sales have to go a lot further, given that homeownership in the United States stood at 64.4 percent in the third quarter of 2014, down from 68.2 percent before the 2007 recession.
 The current homeownership rates are similar to those recorded in 1996, well before the most recent housing bubble started.6 A strong housing-market recovery can boost economic growth, and there is still plenty of room for the housing market to provide more stimulation to the economy more broadly than it did before the recent slowdown. - 4.
+The outlook for federal budgets improves.
+The nonpartisan Congressional Budget Office, or CBO, estimated in January 2015 that the federal government will have a deficit-the difference between taxes and spending-of 2.6 percent of GDP for fiscal year 2015, which runs from October 1, 2014, to September 30, 2015.7 This deficit projection is slightly down from 2.8 percent in FY 2014.8 The estimated deficit for FY 2015 is much smaller than it was in previous years due to a number of measures that policymakers have already taken to slow spending growth and raise more revenue than was expected just last year.
+The improving fiscal outlook should generate breathing room for policymakers to focus their attention on targeted, efficient policies that promote long-term growth and job creation, as well as deficit reduction. - 5.
 Moderate labor-market recovery shows less job growth than in previous business cycles.
-There were 9.1 million more jobs in November 2014 than in June 2009.
-The private sector added 9.7 million jobs during this period.
-The loss of some 548,000 state and local government jobs explains the difference between the net gain of all jobs and the private-sector gain in this period.
-Budget cuts reduced the number of teachers, bus drivers, firefighters, and police officers, among others.7 The total number of jobs has now grown by 7 percent during this recovery, compared to an average of 13.4 percent during all prior recoveries of at least equal length.8
+There were 9.4 million more jobs in November 2014 than in June 2009.
+The private sector added 10 million jobs during this period.
+The loss of some 536,000 state and local government jobs explains the difference between the net gain of all jobs and the private-sector gain in this period.
+Budget cuts reduced the number of teachers, bus drivers, firefighters, and police officers, among others.
+The total number of jobs has now grown by 7.2 percent during this recovery, compared to an average of 13.4 percent during all prior recoveries of at least equal length.